 The city council hopes enough people will come forward voluntarily rather than having to make compulsory cuts.

 Savings of £25m need to be made for 2013-14.
-Chief executive Adam Wilkinson called it was "extremely challenging".'No alternative'
+Chief executive Adam Wilkinson called it was "extremely challenging".

 He added: "We must wait until the Autumn Statement on 5 December before we know the exact position but it's already clear that we have no alternative but to reduce our staffing numbers.